1972 West German federal election

-Federal elections were held in West Germany on 19 November 1972 to elect the members of the seventh Bundestag.
+A federal election was held in West Germany on 19 November 1972 to elect the members of the seventh Bundestag.
 In the first snap elections since the resumption of democratic elections in 1949, the Social Democratic Party (SPD) emerged as the largest party in parliament, winning 230 of the 496 seats.
 The SPD's Willy Brandt remained chancellor after resuming his coalition government with the Free Democratic Party.

+The SPD's vote share of 45.8% represents its best ever election result in the history of German elections and has not been achieved since.

 Campaign

 The Social-liberal coalition of SPD and FDP had lost its majority after several Bundestag MPs (like former FDP ministers Erich Mende and Heinz Starke or SPD partisan Herbert Hupka) had left their party and become members of the CDU/CSU opposition to protest against Chancellor Willy Brandt's Neue Ostpolitik, especially against the de facto recognition of the Oder-Neisse line by the 1970 Treaty of Warsaw.